merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 ## Final words

 This is JUST a beginning to getting yourself familiarized to anvi'o software ecosystem, and what this tutorial covers is by no means comprehensive or complete.
 If you would like to get some inspiration regarding all the things you can do with anvi'o, please browse the learning material and tutorials listed at [https://anvio.org](https://anvio.org).
-Feel free to find us on Slack if you run into issues, or have questions regarding 'omics analyses, or wish to understand if anvi'o is the right choice for your needs.
+Feel free to find us on Discord if you run into issues, or have questions regarding 'omics analyses, or wish to understand if anvi'o is the right choice for your needs.

-{% include _join-anvio-slack.html %}
+{% include _join-anvio-discord.html %}

 {% include _fixthispage.html source="_posts/anvio/2016-06-22-anvio-tutorial-v2.md" %}